Saturday, October 27, 2018

 Friday, October 26, 2018

-Wish You Were Here, from Mary G. Hays
+Wish You Were Here, from Margaret G. Hays

-Mary G. Hays was known both as a cartoonist and writer of comic strips, but here she shows us a side of her talents not cartoony at all.
+Margaret G. Hays was known both as a cartoonist and writer of comic strips, but here she shows us a side of her talents not cartoony at all.
 This birth congratulations postcard was issued in 1910 under the copyright of H.H.
 Rose.
-The reverse offers a logo with the initials TRG, presumably the printer.
+The reverse offers a logo with the initials TRC, presumably the printer (edit: The Rose Company).

 Labels: Wish You Were Here